publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch53/m__us_usc_t10_s1044e.md

             (D) in understanding the eligibility and requirements for, and obtaining, any available military and veteran benefits, such as transitional compensation benefits found in [section 1059 of this title][/us/usc/t10/s1059] and other State and Federal victims’ compensation programs.

+        (9)

+         Legal consultation and assistance in connection with—

+            (A) any complaint against the Government, including an allegation under review by an inspector general and a complaint regarding equal employment opportunities;

+            (B) any request to the Government for information, including a request under [section 552a of title 5][/us/usc/t5/s552a] (commonly referred to as a “Freedom of Information Act request”); and

+            (C) any correspondence or other communications with Congress.

-        (9) Such other legal assistance as the Secretary of Defense (or, in the case of the Coast Guard, the Secretary of the Department in which the Coast Guard is operating) may authorize in the regulations prescribed under subsection (h).
+        (10) Such other legal assistance as the Secretary of Defense (or, in the case of the Coast Guard, the Secretary of the Department in which the Coast Guard is operating) may authorize in the regulations prescribed under subsection (h).

     (c)  __Nature of Relationship__  __.—__